 If a job for the day is not filled, the system may call you after the start time of the assignment.
-You may accept the job, however, you MUST call the site secretary to confirm that the assignment is still available.
+You may accept the job, however, you MUST call the site secretary to confirm that the assignment is still available (if you fail to call the site first and you arrive to the assignment to find that your services are not needed, you will not receive compensation).
 You will also need to call to notify the site secretary of your estimated time of arrival since the start time has passed.
 The time listed in the Absence Management system will be corrected to reflect your actual time of arrival.